CaptainKMan/Course-Catalog-Information-Aggregator/Python_files/readme.md

 Then run this command:
 `npx playwright install`

-after having made sure that you had [npm command-line interface](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+After having made sure that you had [npm command-line interface](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

 If you recieve this error on Windows: